 Friendly is the son of legendary journalist, news producer and CBS President, Fred Friendly, who was portrayed by George Clooney in the Academy Award nominated film, Good Night, and Good Luck.

-Friendly is V.P., Motion Pictures for the Producers Guild of America and produced the 2009 and 2010 Producers Guild Award Show.
-For more than twenty years, he has been an active member of the ‘Friends Board’ with The Saban Free Clinic which provides affordable, quality healthcare to those most in need.
+Friendly serves on the Board of the Producers Guild of America and produced the 2009 and 2010 Producers Guild Award Show.
+For the last fifteen years, he has been an active member of the ‘Friends Board’ with The Saban Free Clinic, which provides affordable, quality healthcare to those most in need.